San Antonio Slip and Fall Lawyers

 Compare your experiences with the elements that need to be proven below.

 If you have suffered injuries as a result of a Slip and Fall on someone else’s property, you must show the property owner owed you a duty of care.
 The duty of care a property owner owes to you depends on what type of visitor you are.
 I will briefly describe the different types of visitor the law considers, but this link provides are more thorough explanation of what type of premise visitor you are.

 Types of premises visitors:

 An invitee is the most classic premises visitor.
 An invitee is a person who is invited onto the property owner’s land as a member of the public or a person who enters the property owner’s land for the purpose of conducting business with the property owner.
 An example of an invitee is a person who enters a grocery store to shop.
 The property owner owes the invitee a reasonable duty of care.
 This means the property owner must act with the same reasonable care as any other property owner would act to remedy a hazardous.

 A licensee is another classification for a premises visitor.
 A licensee is a person who the property owner gives permission to enter onto the land, but does not give permission to the general public to enter the land.
-An example of a licensee is a plumber who is invited onto an owner’s property to fix a leaky pipe.
 A property owner owes a lesser duty to licensees than to invitees.
 A property owner owes a duty to licensees to warn of known latent (hidden or concealed) dangers.